sid2021/sid2021/README.md

 - :hammer: I’m currently working on a web engineering calculator app designed to help HVAC (*Heating, Ventilation and Air Conditioning*) and Plumbing design engineers with their every-day tasks such as performing hydronic calculations, making selection of valves, equipment and more.

-- :computer: Current technology stack: Python (Flask, Django) | JavaScript (Node, React, D3).
+- :computer: Current technology stack: :snake: Python (Flask, Django) | :alien: JavaScript (Node, React, D3).
 - :bulb: I’m looking to collaborate on challenging projects related to Flask and Django frameworks.
 - :email: How to reach me: wolanski.jakub@gmail.com.
 - :construction: Fun fact: I'm also a mechanical engineer with prior 10 years of experience in design engineering.